 How did you get interested in this subject?

-It started with a Facebook post.
-Molly Vetter shared that her family’s farm had won a Farmer of the Year award.
-I was fascinated by their story of regenerating soil with organic farming practices smack in the middle of the corn belt.
-I went to visit.
-I fell in love with them, the Great Plains and the whole idea of the power of soil.
+Right around the time I started wondering about how our food’s grown, my friend Molly Vetter posted on Facebook that her family’s farm had won a Farmer of the Year award.
+I was fascinated by their story of farming organically smack in the middle of the chemically-farmed corn belt.
+I went to visit the farm.
+I fell in love with them, the Great Plains and the whole idea of regenerating soil.

 Haven’t there already been a lot of films made about food and agriculture?